tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 with usage "cid_spare" as soon as possible.
 Note that an endpoint MAY ignore requests, which it considers excessive (though they MUST be ACKed as usual).

+Endpoints MUST NOT send either of these messages if they did not negotiate a connection ID.

 #  Application Data Protocol